sangioai/study-friend/README.md

 📚StudyFriend runs AI model locally thanks to the _open-source community_ ❤

-📚StudyFriend can:
--  Generate a Q&A file from pdfs and images, useful for self-evaluation of study materials.
+📚StudyFriend can generate a Q&A file from pdfs and images, useful for self-evaluation of study materials.

 # ⎑ Installation